fbpx

 • Are there any special occasions or holidays coming up?

-• Do you have an extracurricular activity which cuts into dinner prep time?
+• Do you have an extracurricular activity that cuts into dinner prep time?

 Get out your list of tried and true recipes

 Get out your list of family-favourite recipes.
-If you don’t have a list, you need to make one as soon as possible!
+If you don’t have a list, make one as soon as possible!
 I have a list of our favourite meals (which includes five meals, each made with less than five ingredients).

-You may also want to pull out a couple favourite recipe books as well.
+You may also want to pull out a couple of favourite recipe books.

 Start planning